Tutor Handbook

 Pay attention to your tutee.

-Is your student really tuned in, or is he or she messing around on Facebook or Instagram?
+Is your student really tuned in, or are they messing around on Facebook or Instagram?
 If you suspect something is distracting them, ask about it.
-Or prevent potential distractions by reminding your tutee to put their cell phone away and close all unnecessary tabs and windows on their computer, and to put away anything else that might interfere with learning, before you get started.
+Or prevent potential distractions by reminding your tutee to put their cell phone away and close all unnecessary tabs and windows on their computer, and to put away anything else that might interfere with learning before you get started.
 Beyond that, continue to engage your student throughout the session.

 Speak and repeat.